speedyjeff/gemsofwar/readme.md

 1. (done) Build the Gems of War game engine

 The most basic building block is that you need to build a [gemsofwar.engine](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.engine/readme.md) which includes the rules of the original game.
-The engine is a fairly simple 8x8 grid with match semantics.
-There are two rule sets for matches: Battle the gems disapear and Treasure Maps where the gem is upgraded to the next type (at the point of the match).
+The engine is a simple 8x8 grid with match semantics.
+There are two rule sets for matches: Battle the gems disappear and Treasure Maps where the gem is upgraded to the next type (at the point of the match).

 The simplest form of the game can be seen in the [gemsofwar.console](https://github.com/speedyjeff/gemsofwar/blob/master/gemsofwar.console/readme.md).